Vinayak-Kannan/grafana-compile-break-dashboard/README.md

 ---

 ## 5. Notes
-- Full drill down for every model/family can be accessed by clicking on the "Graph Breaks by Model Family" panel.However, this requires the user to be an internal organization member.
+- Full drill down for every model/family can be accessed by clicking on the "Graph Breaks by Model Family" panel.
+However, this requires the user to be an internal organization member.
 - Repo overview
    - Config files:
-      - `compose.yaml`, `Dockerfile`: Hooks up multiple Docker containers
+      - `compose.yaml`, `Dockerfile`: Hooks up multiple the Docker containers.
-      - `Jenkinsfile`: Define stages in CI/CD pipeline, pulls the top-N Hugging Face models
+      - `Jenkinsfile`: Define stages in CI/CD pipeline, pulls the top-N Hugging Face models.
-      - `alloy/config.alloy`: Configures metrics (Prometheus), logs (Loki), and Alloy (collector agent)
+      - `alloy/config.alloy`: Configures metrics (Prometheus), logs (Loki), and Alloy (collector agent).
-      - `alloy/env.secrets`: Upload your own URLs, usernames, and API keys to connect Alloy to Loki/Prometheus/Grafana Cloud
+      - `alloy/env.secrets`: Upload your own URLs, usernames, and API keys to connect Alloy to Loki/Prometheus/Grafana Cloud.
    - Driver scripts are located in `scripts/`
       - `inputs_driver.py`: serializes custom input for a specific model, currently done manually, will fully automate in the future.
       - `pull_hf_models.py`: fetches the top N (configurable) models from various model families on Hugging Face.